timmo001/system-bridge/README.md

 ##### MDNS - Windows

-You will need the "Bonjour SDK for Windows".
-This is not used when building the app, as linux builds using avahi lib with wine.
+You will need the "Bonjour SDK for Windows" or a related SDK in your system.

+> This is not used when building the app, as linux builds using the avahi
+> libdns_sd package with wine.
+See the GitHub workflows for details.

 ##### MDNS - Linux